10 Shopify alternatives to consider for your eCommerce store in 2024

 To boost the user experience further, Adobe Commerce uses AI to enable personalized site search and product recommendations.

-Unlike most eCommerce platforms that offer straightforward pricing tiers, you must contact Adobe Commerce’s sales team to get a custom quote.
+Unlike most eCommerce platforms that offer transparent pricing tiers, you must contact Adobe Commerce’s sales team to get a custom quote.

 The cost is based on two key metrics: your annual Gross Merchandise Value (GMV) and Average Order Value (AOV).